ppaternostro/properties-file-comparator/README.md

 # properties-file-comparator
 A properties file comparator utility.

-This application allows the user to choose two different properties files to compare those files' key values.
+This application allows the user to choose two different properties files in order to compare those files' key values.

 Upon application startup you will be presented with the following window: